dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_2.md

 ## Automata and Petri Nets

-Let us discuss in more details how we can compare operations on automata with Petri Nets.
+Let us discuss in more details how to compare operations on automata and Petri nets.

-To compare both we need to extend Petri nets with a labeling function.
-The labeling function has the role of the alphabet for automaton.
+To this end, we extend Petri nets with a labeling function that has the role of the alphabet for an automaton.

 A _labeled Petri Net_ is a tuple $(S, T, Σ, W, L)$ where
 * $S$ is a finite set of places